deltaflyer/boringflightsim/README.md

 ## Flying Advises

 * Accelerate to 100 knots, in order to pull the nose of plane up and start flying
-* If your speed is below 100 knots, you cannot tilt the plane anymore as air is not fast enough to produce the necesarry forces
+* If your speed is below 100 knots, you cannot tilt the plane anymore as air is not fast enough to produce the necessary forces
+* For slowing down toggle the air break by pressing *A* The multifunction display shows the state of the airbreak.
-* Try to land between 50-150 feet/minute
+* Try to land between 50-150 feet/minute vertical speed and 140 kts horizontal speed

 ## Bugs and Featues